 In order to achieve some continuity and consistency in the format of the cases, we request they be written in the following format.
 It is especially important that all applicants include a section that describes the pedagogical approach to be employed.

-For the AY 2010-2011, awards will be in the form of $500 honoraria.
+Awards will be in the form of $500 honoraria.
 For outstanding contributions, as reflected in those that become part of publications in a leading pedagogical or scholarly academic journal or are used in a session or workshop delivered at a major national or international conference, the faculty member(s) become eligible for an Annual Outstanding Contribution Award of up to $1,000.
 Applications should take the form of a cover email, the two to three page critical incident description and a copy of the syllabus or venue in which the exercise will be used, including the date or dates when the exercise will take place.
 Applications will be reviewed based on responsiveness to the guidelines described above.
 A faculty member will observe the in-class implementation of the exercise.
 For full consideration for an award, email the case, in the required format to James.Bierstaker@villanova.edu and Nicholas.M.Rongione@villanova.edu